davetcoleman/moveit_topp/README.md

 ### Demo: Convert Piecewise Polynomial Trajectory to Time-Optimal Discretized Path

 - Use the Matlab script ``scripts/convert_waypoints_to_poly.m`` to generate ``data/matlab_pp_traj.csv``
-- Optimizes the file in C++ using TOPP via:
+- Convert the file into discretized optimized waypoints in C++ using TOPP via:

         rosrun moveit_topp demo_pp_to_optimal